How to Prepare for the iRelaunch Return to Work Conference

 Is your camera, mic and screen share enabled?
 Review your browser settings to make sure your browser can have access to your camera, mic and screen share.
 Also, check your device settings to make sure your audio, camera and screen settings are set to the preferred channels.

-Most importantly, please do not wait until the event is over to reach out to email@example.com to troubleshoot technical issues or to firstname.lastname@example.org for general inquiries!
+Most importantly, please do not wait until the event is over to reach out to email@example.com to troubleshoot technical access issues.
+Notify us at firstname.lastname@example.org for general inquiries!
 We can't help you if we don't know there's an issue!
-Please do not direct any Conference inquiries or issues to our social media accounts or the Facebook forum!

 Tip #6: Prepare for Content Days!